fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/statement-of-accounts.md

 </details>

-## Key components of the Statement of Accounts report
+## Key Components of the Statement of Accounts Report

 Understanding the main elements of your Statement of Accounts can help you better manage your client relationships and cash flow: